-Silicone coatings can handle standing water for a long period of time without leaking or degrading and best used for flat roofs
+- Silicone coatings can handle standing water for a long period without leaking or degrading and are best used for flat roofs

-Acrylic coatings are water based so they can become brittle and delaminate from the roof when exposed to ponding water on the roof for extended periods of time.
+- Acrylic coatings are water-based so they can become brittle and delaminate from the roof when exposed to ponding water on the roof for extended periods.

 It is paramount to take your roof’s slope into consideration in order to achieve total success on your project and Loyalty Exterior Solutions strongly encourages you not to disregard this when selecting your roofing contractor.

-Do not discount the importance of exhausting all avenues and information pipelines when it comes to making the investment of repairing or replacing your roof.
+Do not discount the importance of exhausting all avenues and information pipelines when it comes to investing in repairing or replacing your roof.

 “The bitterness of poor quality remains long after the sweetness of low price is forgotten”

 Our country’s founding father hit the nail on the head.
-When you choose your pocket instead of your brain, your property’s long term stability and success is only further diminished by the lowest bid.
-These types of penny pinching choices and mindsets are what will cause more serious ramifications in the future; it is up to you, and only you, to decide if you want your investment to be positively or negatively impacted.
+When you choose your pocket instead of your brain, your property’s long-term stability and success are only further diminished by the lowest bid.
+These types of penny-pinching choices and mindsets are what will cause more serious ramifications in the future; it is up to you, and only you, to decide if you want your investment to be positively or negatively impacted.
 If you are one of the many people that wish to create positive ripples in their lives, approach these large investments with open eyes and minds so that you can confidently say that you are proud to be a responsible property owner.